SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 (AKA Semmis, maitag, or simply Sylvio Sell)

 : Wrote peote-view, and wrote the `slices` shader sample for the sustain note.

+- Blossimical

+: Wrote the customtitlebar haxelib tool (for real, seriously, not joking, I've been waiting for this moment for long enough)

 # Frequently Asked Questions